-The Nintendo Switch is currently the best way to play home console quality gaming on the go.
+The Nintendo Switch battery life can be improved!
+The Switch is currently the best way to play home console-quality gaming on the go.
 The main problem with on the go gaming is one that’s been around since the Game Boy: Battery life.
 Since the Game Boy days technology has come a long way and luckily for us Nintendo have been including rechargeable batteries in their handheld devices for some time.

 Turn your brightness down

 This is probably the most obvious tip in this guide but, it does help!
 As with most modern devices, the display is very power hungry.
 Lowering the brightness will help a lot although, it might make the screen a little harder to view if you are outside in the sun!
 Automatic brightness can help if turned on also, adapting the screen as and when needed.

 Sleep mode is fantastic, and I use it all the time, However, if I am trying to conserve battery power I will make sure the Switch is completely off.
 Even in sleep mode, your Nintendo Switch will slowly drain its battery life.
 I find sleep mode is best used if you need to take a 10 mins break or so, anything longer and I would consider turning off or if at home, dock the console.

 This one is more relevant to the Joy-cons or controllers rather than the console itself but, it is worth mentioning as the Joy-cons will eventually pull charge from the Switch if the battery gets too low.
 The motors in the Joy-cons and the Pro Controller really are quite strong.
 If you don’t want to fully turn them off, you can turn down the HD rumble’s intensity in the system settings.
 Overall, for a lot of games, the vibration function is just an added extra and most games can be completed without the need to have the HD rumble turned on.